senseexcel/senseexcel-reporting/demoinstall.md

 2. Choose the Accounts Receivable tab

-3. Use the Edit Function to choose the parameters of the report you would like to run,
+3. Press the sheet Edit Button

+INSERT PICTURE Demo-Report-Edit

-4. Click on the widget with the Generate Report Button
+4. Click on the ser-On Demand Sense Report Custom Object that includes the Generate Report Button.

-5. Open the Configuration Tab
+5. Open the Configuration Tab in the Propery Panel on the right side of the screen

-6. Choose from the Library dropdown list where you would like to run the report from.
-Choices are the senseexcelreports content library or InApp which will let you choose from templates that are attached to the app itself.
+6. Open the Library dropdown list and choose the source of your template.
+Default, SenseExcelReports (content library) or InApp.

-7. Choose the ExceutiveDashboard.xlsx from the Content dropdown list.
+7. Choose ExceutiveDashboard.xlsx from the Content dropdown list.

 8. Choose the Output Format.
 Excel or PDF

 9. Chose the Selection Mode.
-Selection over Shared Session or Selection Over Book Mark.
+Selection over shared session or Selection over bookmark.

-Shared session will display the report running in an animated fashion on the screen.

-Selection over Book Mark will perform report processing in the background.

- 10. Choose Direct Download On or Off

-Direct Download On will open the report automatically in either your default PDF viewer or in Excel

-Direct Download off will require the Download Report button to be pushed.
+10. Choose Direct Download On or Off.
+On will download the output file in the selected format to the local machine automatically as well as placing it in the Reports section of the Hub.
+Off will place the file in the Hub and will allow the user to manually download the file manually by pressing the Download Report button in the Custom Object panel.

 11. Hit the Done Key.

-12. Choose the region you would like to have the report run for in the Region filter pane.
-The associated segments will update based on that selection.
+12. Use the Selections button, enter Region in the search dialgue box and select the values you would like included in your report.
+The associated Segments will update based on that selection.

 13. Hit the Generate Report Button to execute the report.

-The demo app is set to generate a Title Page a Summary Page a seperate Detail page for Each Segment Selected.
+This demo application is configured to loop over the Segment values based upon the Selection made and generate an output report which includes a Title Page a Summary Dasboard and a seperate Detail page for each Segment.